oaf-project/oaf-svelte-routing/README.md

 ## Features

-* Reset scroll and focus after page navigation
+* Reset scroll and focus after PUSH and REPLACE navigation
+* Restore scroll and focus after POP navigation
 * Set the page title after navigation
 * Announce navigation to users of screen readers
 * Hash fragment support

 In lieu of more details, see [Oaf React Router](https://github.com/oaf-project/oaf-react-router/blob/master/README.md#features) for now.
-The features are basically the same, with the caveat that Oaf Svelte Routing doesn't currently support focus and scroll restoration after POP navigation (see [issue #1](https://github.com/oaf-project/oaf-svelte-routing/issues/1)).
+The features are basically the same.

 ## Installation